Local SEO in Belgium: dominate the search results in your region

 • Integration with voice search and zero-click search results

-The key pillars of local SEO for Belgian SMEs
+The main pillars of local SEO for Belgian SMEs

-Ensure your profile is fully completed with up-to-date opening hours, services, photos, products, and regular updates.
-Respond actively to reviews and use Google Posts for promotions or news.
+Ensure your profile is fully completed, with up-to-date opening hours, services, photos, products, and regular new updates.
+Actively respond to reviews and use Google Posts for promotions or news.

 • Add new options such as "services by appointment" or "AI chat available"

-• In your business description, use keywords that match local search intent.
+• Use keywords in your business description that match local search intent

-• Integrate UTM tags in links to better track traffic
+• Integrate UTM tags into links to better track traffic

 2. Create or improve local landing pages

-Having a separate page for each location or service area increases visibility and relevance.
-Optimize each page for a specific location + service combination (e.g., "marketing agency Antwerp").
+A separate page per location or service area ensures greater visibility and relevance.
+Optimize each page for a specific place + service combination (e.g., "marketing agency Antwerp").

 • Local customer cases or testimonials